gloria-jso/robot-voice-synthesizer/README.md

 Written in a Python Jupyter Notebook, it uses packages `NumPy`, `Matplotlib`, and `SciPy` to perform Fourier transforms and signal processing.

-Credit to my classmates, Gloria So and Agam Soni, for testing different parameters to optimize the quality of the output.
+Credit to my classmates, Sophia Xie and Agam Soni, for testing different parameters to optimize the quality of the output.